This post was most recently updated on December 15th, 2019

 No doubt, the travel comfort pack is everything you’ve been missing in your traveling life.
 And of all my tips for surviving long-haul flights, the travel comfort pack is paramount!

-So friends, today, I am here to tell you all about my invention — the travel comfort pack — and to convince you of its absolute necessity in your carry-on bag.
+So friends, today, I am here to tell you all about my invention — the travel comfort pack (also known as the travel comfort kit) — and to convince you of its absolute necessity in your carry-on bag.

 Are you ready for this?
 It’s going to be extremely simple, but nonetheless life-changing.